-The Planning Commission's investment policy is in compliance with state law and authorizes the Planning Commission to invest in passbook savings accounts, certificates of deposit, and money market funds.
+The Planning Commission's investment policy is in compliance with state law and authorizes the Planning Commission to invest in certificates of deposit, savings accounts, deposit accounts and money market funds.
 The Planning Commission does not have any investments other than interest bearing bank accounts, including certificates of deposit.
-Some investments authorized by state law are shown as cash on the financial statements.